 What Is a Sales Contract?

-A Sales Contract, also known as a Sales Agreement, is a legal document signed by the seller and the purchaser to outline the sale and delivery of assets (goods or property).
+A Sales Contract is a legal document signed by the seller and the purchaser to outline the sale and delivery of assets (goods or property).
 It may be used for the sale of goods, services, or real estate.
 These contracts also vary in the method of payment.
 In a spot sale, the payment is made at the time of the transaction, while in a deferred payment sale, the price is fixed when the deal is made, but the payment is postponed over a period of time.

 Other sale and purchase forms include the following: